The science of buildings

 instead of another for a variety of reasons.
 Concrete is the material

-of choice for large structures such as tunnels and bridges, because
+of choice for large structures such as bridges and tunnels, because

 it's strong, long-lasting, waterproof, fireproof, relatively